MiniProject617/Bacterial-Cells-Object-Detection1/README.md

 This code is based on TensorFlow's notebook and model.
 It trains the model using the train and validation images and annotations.

-This code saves the trained model for future using.
+This code saves the trained model for future use.

 We chose to use the Faster-R-CNN model.

 Data needed:

-- Three folders for train, validation and test data.
+- Three folders for training, validation, and test data.

-each folder includes: Images (JPG) and annotation file (coco.json - We created that files by [RoboFlow website](https://roboflow.com/).
+Each folder includes Images (JPG) and an annotation file (coco.json - We created those files by [RoboFlow website](https://roboflow.com/).

 3. Run_Model.ipyng

-This code runs images and detects the bacterial cells using the trained model, and creates annotation file (CSV) and images with the annotations (JPG).
+This code runs images, detects the bacterial cells using the trained model, and creates an annotation file (CSV) and images with the annotations (JPG).

 Data needed: